penumadus-labs/penumadus-labs/README.md

 Folders are laid out as follows:

-- Frontend: all web code
+- web-stack: nodejs client and server
 - DM: Data Monitoring code
 - Stub: code that bridges Hank and DM
 - Hank: arduino code for tank module